The Interfaith Hospitality Network at NAM has undergone a transformation effective October, 2015, and is now the Interfaith Homeless Network.

 IHN is open to any family who is homeless or transitioning from homelessness.
 This may include families served by NAM’s Housing Services, those referred by congregations or other local social service agencies, or families who contact NAM for assistance and meet certain criteria.

-Congregations may participate in one of three ways:
+Congregations wanting to help may participate in one of three ways:

 - Meeting specific needs.
 Participating congregations will receive a list of requests about three times a year, addressing needs for specific families.
 Requests may include a variety of things such as household items, move-in kits, cleaning items, transportation expenses, or limited financial assistance as it pertains to the transition from homelessness to stable housing.